 The duration of effects will vary on the stimulant.
 For example, cocaine’s depressive symptoms usually lessen within a few hours, whereas methamphetamine users may experience depressive symptoms lasting for a much longer period.

-One associated risk during stimulant withdrawal can be intense depression, that can lead to suicidal ideation.
-Having skilled workers such as a doctor or therapist can make the difference for a person when they’re struggling with harmful thoughts.
+One associated risk during stimulant withdrawal can be intense depression, which can lead to suicidal ideation.
+Having skilled workers such as a doctor or therapists can make the difference for a person when they’re struggling with harmful thoughts.

 Medication likely used during detoxification.